 Introduction

-Tesuque’s history and contemporary identity are deeply rooted in the traditions and practices surrounding acequias and agriculture lands as well as the riparian areas associated with the river bosque.
+Tesuque’s history is deeply rooted in the traditions and practices surrounding acequias and agriculture lands as well as the riparian areas associated with the river bosque.
 They help identify Tesuque, support a variety of plants and animals and evoke the village’s history.
 Poorly sited development and the overgrowth of invasive species are threats to the health of acequia irrigated lands and riparian areas.

 Programs and incentives are needed to preserve the acequias, restore the riparian areas and encourage the assembly of contiguous land for agriculture and open space.

+Within the Tesuque District, there are a total of 848 parcels in the Tesuque Community Planning District, totaling 2,823 acres.
+Of these, there are 9 parcels totaling 78.68 acres with agricultural tax classifications.

+Conservation Area Continuity:

+Conservation areas and other easements are appropriate for the preservation of agricultural land, protection of river, arroyos or trail corridors and should interconnect to adjacent sites of a similar nature, as practicable.

 The plan recommends a three-pronged approach to enhancing opportunities for agriculture production and riparian restoration: